 Q: What was the actual photography experience like?

 A: Photographing with Glass was a very unique experience.
 I’m used to holding a big camera and lens in front of my face to create photos in this environment, but instead I was able to see through my own eyes, and then capture an image by just pressing the shutter button on the top-right of the device (on the side).
 My image popped up immediately after so I could preview it.
 There was a slight learning curve to understand the focal length and shutter speed, and there was somewhat of a lag after pressing the button and I had quite a few blurry “thought I got the shot but moved my head to quickly” images.
 The shutter speed was slow, as you can see in the image of the man walking on the sidewalk, but definitely an okay shutter speed for creating a sharp image with no camera shake.

 Overall, this device opens up so many doors and possibilities for creating photographs.
 While I don’t expect it to be a replacement for my “professional” camera, it allows new opportunities for creating authentic imagery of everyday life.
 Things that we normally wouldn’t photograph or videotape, especially when a camera is inconvenient or just isn’t fast enough to grab and get turned on in time, will be able to be recorded with Glass.
-It’s also a very “freeing” experience … as I’ve mentioned in previous posts, I have a love-hate relationship with camera gear and sometimes just want to travel light, and this is definitely a way to do just that.
+It’s also a very “freeing” experience … I have a love-hate relationship with camera gear and sometimes just want to travel light, and this is definitely a way to do just that.

 I cannot wait until this product is officially launched and available for everyone.
 I expect it to be a while, but when they are released they will change the way we photograph, think and see the world around us.
 Glass is just like the stuff we see in Sci-Fi movies, but it’s literally right around the corner.
 I’m excited to find out what this and other future technology has in store those of us who love creating and sharing photographs.